Healthcare-Specific Security Threats You Need to Avoid in 2023

-Phishing attacks are becoming a bigger concern in healthcare.
+Use of e-mail in medicine has only grown over the past decade, and phishing attacks continue to escalate.
 This type of security threats starts when a healthcare clicks on an infected email.
 Once this malware infiltrates a computer system, it can access valuable files and folders.

 “The attacker can then use this software to gain access to the healthcare organization’s financial, administrative and clinical information systems,” says Tech Crunch.